mattzuckermann/Trivia-Game_JavaScript/README.md

 ## Purpose of App:

-To flip through multiple temporary HTML pages that have event listeners on each answer for the given question.
+To flip through multiple temporary HTML pages that have event listeners on each answer for the given question, creating a basic trivia layout for a question/answer format game.

 ---